sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

      For example, put something similar to the following line in your ``.bashrc`` file::

-         alias 'sage'='/home/username/sage-4.8/sage'
+         alias sage=/home/username/sage-5.0/sage

      Having done so, quit your terminal emulator and restart it again.
      Now typing ``sage`` within your terminal emulator should start Sage.

 #.
-Optional, but highly recommended: Test the install by typing ``./sage -testall``.
-This
+Optional, but highly recommended: Test the install by typing ``./sage --testall``.
-   runs most examples in the source code and makes sure that they run exactly as claimed.
-To test all examples, use ``./sage -testall -optional -long``; this will run examples that take a long time, and those that depend on optional packages and software, e.g., Mathematica or Magma.
+   This runs most examples in the source code and makes sure that they run exactly as claimed.
+To test all examples, use ``./sage --testall --optional --long``; this will run examples that take a long time, and those that depend on optional packages and software, e.g., Mathematica or Magma.
 Some (optional) examples will likely fail because they assume that a database is installed.